 Each VMkernel network interface has its own MAC address and one or more IP addresses, and responds to the standard Ethernet protocol as would a physical NIC.
 The VMkernel network interface is created with TCP Segmentation Offload (TSO) enabled.

-You can manage VMkernel NICs with ESXCLI and with vicfg-vmknic.
+You can manage VMkernel NICs with ESXCLI.

 Managing VMkernel Network Interfaces with ESXCLI